socraticDevBlog/eng_blog/src/pages/posts/065-pareto copy.md

 You might not even realize you are doing it, but these are sure ways to make others stop helping you improve thru advices and criticism:

-- giving excuses to justify faulty work (_ad misericordiam_ fallacy);
-- attacking the other party directly or indirectly (_tu quoque_ fallacy).

-Better do this instead:

 - put forward your work and actively ask for feedback;
 - accept advices, follow up with the person and show them the improved work;
-- separate your self-worth from the work you produce; it is the work produced that is getting criticized not yourself.
+- separate your self-worth from the work you produce; it is the work produced that is getting criticized not yourself;
+- thank the person that gives you feedback.

 The days when a lone programmer could build a valuable problem from A to Z are long gone.
 You work with intelligent and competent people.
 You'd be a fool not